honkinglin/honkinglin/README.md

 ### Hi there 👋

-- 🔭 I’m Kyrie Lin, a web developer from China.
+- 🔭 I’m Kyrie Lin, a passionate self-taught front-end web developer from China.
-- 🏢 I'm currently working at **Tencent CDC**
+- 🏢 I'm currently working at **Tencent**.
 - 😋 I enjoy coding for fun and making toy projects.
+- 🔥 I like to turn ideas into reality through code so that more people can benefit from them, which is where my passion for software development comes from.

-- 🚀 I use daily:
+- 🛠️ I use daily:
   ![TypeScript](https://img.shields.io/badge/-Typescript-black?style=plastic&logo=typescript)
   ![Vue](https://img.shields.io/badge/-Vue-3b2e5a?style=plastic&logo=vue.js)
   ![React](https://img.shields.io/badge/-React-3b2e5a?style=plastic&logo=react)